Amphitheater of Statilius Taurus

-The Amphitheatre of Statilius Taurus (Amphitheatrum Statilii Tauri) was a Roman amphitheatre in ancient Rome.
-The amphitheatre was inaugurated in 29 BC.
+The Amphitheater of Statilius Taurus (Amphitheatrum Statilii Tauri) was a Roman amphitheater in ancient Rome.
+The amphitheater was inaugurated in 29 BC.
 Earlier arenas were temporary structures that were disassembled after the event.
-The amphitheatre was built by Titus Statilius Taurus, who paid for it from his own resources.
-Statilius Taurus was a successful general and politician in the time of emperor Augustus and had gathered much wealth during his career.
+The amphitheater was built by Titus Statilius Taurus, who paid for it from his own resources.
+Statilius Taurus was a successful general and politician in the time of Augustus and had gathered much wealth during his career.
 For the inauguration he also paid for the gladiatorial games.

-The amphitheatre was built on the Campus Martius in Rome in a period when many new temples and theatres were being built.
+The amphitheater was built on the Campus Martius in Rome in a period when many new temples and theaters were being built.
 The exact location is lost, but it was probably built in the southern area of the Campus Martius.
-Within a 50-year span, this area saw the construction of the Theater of Pompey, the Theater of Marcellus, and the Theater of Balbus, along with the Amphitheatre of Statilius Taurus.
+Within a 50-year span, this area saw the construction of the Theater of Pompey, the Theater of Marcellus, and the Theater of Balbus, along with the Amphitheater of Statilius Taurus.

-It was not a large amphitheatre.
-Dissatisfaction over the Amphitheatre of Statilius Taurus led Nero, in 57 AD, to build a new wooden amphitheatre, the Amphitheatrum Neronis.
-During the Great Fire of Rome in 64 AD, which left Rome in ashes, both amphitheatres were completely destroyed.
+It was not a large amphitheater.
+Dissatisfaction over the Amphitheater of Statilius Taurus led Nero, in 57 AD, to build a new wooden amphitheater, the Amphitheater of Nero.
+During the Great Fire of Rome in 64 AD, which left Rome in ashes, both amphitheaters were completely destroyed.

-In 72 AD, Vespasian built a new, much larger stone amphitheatre in Rome.
+In 72 AD, Vespasian built a new, much larger stone amphitheater in Rome.
 This was the Amphitheatrum Flavium, today known as the Colosseum.